mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 > **This article is under development and will be subject of further modification after collecting more feedback from software developers and OPC Foundation.**

-The main goal of this document is to provide instruction on how to expand the transport layer for OOI Networking of the **Semantic Data** over the `Ethernet` to be compliant with the specifications mentioned in the section *Normative references*.
+The main goal of this document is to provide instruction on how to expand the transport protocol stack for OOI Networking of the **Semantic Data** over the `Ethernet` to be compliant with the specifications mentioned in the section *Normative references*.

-Implementation of the messages exchange over the [`Ethernet`][Ethernet] protocol is out of the scope of this project.
+Implementation of the messages exchange over the [`Ethernet`][Ethernet] protocol is outside of the scope of this project.
 The library intentionally is designed to use any transport protocol meeting some basic requirements using external components.
 External components implementing [`Ethernet`][Ethernet] connectivity can be seamlessly integrated with this SDK using dependency injection concept illustrated by the following domain model:

 ![Figure 1.
 Domain Model](../../CommonResources/Media/DataManagementExternalLibraries.png)